IBM/cpdctl/README_command_reference.md

 `--training-data-references` (<a href="#cli-data-connection-reference-example-schema-ml">`DataConnectionReference[]`</a>)
 :   The training data that was used to create this model.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--training-data-references=@path/to/file.json`.

 `--test-data-references` (<a href="#cli-data-connection-reference-example-schema-ml">`DataConnectionReference[]`</a>)
 :   The holdout/test datasets.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--test-data-references=@path/to/file.json`.

 `--schemas` (<a href="#cli-model-entity-schemas-example-schema-ml">`ModelEntitySchemas`</a>)
 :   If the prediction schemas are provided here then they take precedent over any schemas